It’s that time of the year where you have to finally stop binge watching every episode of The Office and finally get in touch with nature.

 Be sure to ensure your car is at room temperature and has not been basking in the sun before performing any tree sap removal.
 Parking your car in the direct sunlight is also a sure way to get yourself some paint damage in the future.

-This excellent video from Chris fix will help show you the best possible way to remove tree sap from car paint, we do not recommend veering away from any of the steps laid out and we highly recommend visiting a Calgary car detailing shop instead.
+This excellent video from Chris fix will help show you the best possible way to remove tree sap from car paint, we do not recommend veering away from any of the steps laid out and we highly recommend visiting a Calgary car detailing shop or fleet detailing Calgary instead.

 Supplies For Tree Sap Removal